Content Type Filters for SharePoint Online

 SiteDesignContentTypeId

-If the above techniques are not used, the ContentTypeId will be different in each site collection it’s created in (even if the content type name is the same) and therefore will not work as a cross site-collection filter.
+If the above techniques are not used, the ContentTypeId will be different in each site it’s created in (even if the content type name is the same) and therefore will not work as a cross site filter.

 One important thing to know about filtering the Highlighted Content web part by ContentTypeId, is to ensure you are using the Contains qualifier and insert a wildcard after the end of the Id.
 This is for 2 reasons: